 Conclusion

-That’s what rtmp://a.rtmp.youtube.com/live2 means.
+That’s what rtmp://a.rtmp.youtube.com/live2 means – its the address for your live stream .
 The RTMP protocol is the backbone of a stable, high-quality connection to YouTube’s servers.

 Ready to start a 24/7 YouTube Live via Upstream?
 Boost your presence with reliable, 24/7 live streaming without the technical hassle!
 Discover how Upstream simplifies the entire process and empowers you to grow your channel around the clock.
 Start your free trial today!